The Ford’s Theatre campus (Museum, Theatre, Petersen House and Center for Education and Leadership) will close early

 These two speeches provide an inspirational roadmap for approaching our national problems.
 They are the foundation from which we hope to create our community conversations.
 Over the next five years, we will hold special events allowing our audience to converse in a civil and respectful atmosphere in an effort to create positive and constructive responses to the enormous problems that threaten to overwhelm us, beginning with issues of equality.
 These events are designed to remind us that we are all in this together, and that together we must work to leave our own legacy of hope for our children and grandchildren.

-We look forward to seeing you and hearing from you again and again over the five years of The Lincoln Legacy Project.
+We look forward to seeing you and hearing from you again and again during the upcoming years of The Lincoln Legacy Project.
 As always, we’ll see you at the theatre!

 September 23, 2011